vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 [GiveWell’s Top Charities Are (Increasingly) Hard to Beat](https://www.openphilanthropy.org/blog/givewells-top-charities-are-increasingly-hard-beat).
-As the blog post describes, Open Philanthropy's original bar for cost-effectiveeness was that it should beat out the 100x multiplier expected for unconditional cash transfers.
+As the blog post describes, Open Philanthropy's original bar for cost-effectiveness was that it should beat out the 100x multiplier expected for unconditional cash transfers.
 However, by the time of the 2019 blog post, Open Philanthropy is considering a bar of 500-1,500x, comparable with GiveWell top charities.